AdobeDocs/certification.en/help/certifications/restart-program.md

 * Explain when to use staging tables vs direct writes to Snowflake
 * Identify the new API commands in Batch processing and when/how to use
 * Given a scenario, explain how to create custom schemas (how to use other schemas as template, sys filters, locking down data, links)
-* Explain the integration between different solutions and Campaign such as Adobe Experience Platform and Journey Optimizer
+* Explain the integration between different solutions and [!DNL Campaign] such as Adobe [!DNL Experience Platform] and [!DNL Journey Optimizer]

 Section 4: Campaign, workflow, delivery, and reporting (37%)